 Add all other ingredients to a saucepan and bring to a boil, stirring regularly.
 Simmer uncovered for 10-15 minutes or until you have the depth of flavor you like.
 Immediately pour hot pickling liquid over beets leaving 1/4” of headspace.

-Seal jars and process in a boiling water canner for 20 minutes.
-Makes 4 or 5 x 250ml jar.
+Seal jars and process in a boiling-water canner for 20 minutes.
+Makes 4 or 5 x 250ml jars.